opencobra/cobratoolbox/src/dataIntegration/transcriptomics/MOOMIN/README.md

 You also need a metabolic network of the organism under study.
 You can read an SBML-file (.xml) using the COBRA-function "readSBML" or you can download a Matlab-structure containing a COBRA model directly if one is available.

+With genome-scale models, the MILP problem created by MOOMIN can become difficult to solve.
+If you are running into trouble, consider switching off stoichiometry ('stoichiometry', 0).
+You can also try passing these custom solver parameters to MOOMIN using the 'solverParameters' option: tolerance = 1e-6;
+solverParameters.intTol = tolerance;
+solverParameters.absMipGapTol = tolerance;
+solverParameters.feasTol = tolerance;
+solverParameters.optTol = tolerance;
+solverTimeLimit = 1000;
+solverPrintLevel = 0;

 # Citation
 If you use MOOMIN, please cite the original paper:
 Taneli Pusa, Mariana Galvão Ferrarini, Ricardo Andrade, Arnaud Mary, Alberto Marchetti-Spaccamela, Leen Stougie, Marie-France Sagot, MOOMIN – Mathematical explOration of ’Omics data on a MetabolIc Network, Bioinformatics, btz584, https://doi.org/10.1093/bioinformatics/btz584